 Big red apple by Paolo Neo

-You may have wondered why retailers don’t discount Apple products to gain advantage over their competition.
-To be an Apple Reseller a company must adhere to VERY strict guidelines, called AppleFund.
-AppleFund is payment to the reseller that is used for the marketing of Apple products by the reseller.
-One of the rules to get AppleFunds is that the reseller must not discount the Apple MSRP by more than $5.
-That’s why you will see promotions like Gift Cards or rebates with a purchase of an Apple product, or maybe an accessory bundle with a purchase of a computer.
-To differentiate yourselves from the competition, companies have to be creative.
+You may have wondered why retailers all seem to sell Apple products for about the same price, and don’t discount Apple products to gain advantage over their competition.
+To be an official Apple Reseller, a company must adhere to VERY strict guidelines, known as AppleFund.
+AppleFund is payment to the reseller that is used to promote and advertise Apple products.
+One of the (many) rules to obtain AppleFunds is that the reseller must not discount the Apple MSRP by more than $5.
+That’s why you’ll see promotions like Gift Cards or rebates with a purchase of an Apple product, or maybe an accessory bundle with a purchase of a computer.
+To differentiate yourselves from the competition, resellers need to be creative.

 So how do you get discounts on Apple Products?
 Here’s some of my best tips.

-Never buy new products directly from Apple.
-Apple has retail stores in almost every state, and in store or online, you’ll pay sales tax.
+The Apple Store may not be the best option – Apple has retail stores in almost every state, and in store or online, you’ll pay sales tax.
 If you’re buying a $1,000 computer – that can add up!
-Go to the store, play around the the products and decide which one is right for you, then buy it elsewhere.
+Go to the store, play around the the products and decide which one is right for you, then shop around.

-It’s also a good idea to check on the “Refurbished and Clearance Products” section of the Apple Store.
+And it’s always a good idea to check in the “Refurbished and Clearance Products” section of the Apple Online Store.
 I have suggested this to family and friends and so far no problems – many times it appeared that the product wasn’t even used… just an overstock item, changed to a brown box (however, your mileage may vary).
 You’ll see savings of 10-20% and receive a one-year warranty.

-Amazon – in most states you will not have to pay shipping or taxes when you buy through Amazon.
+Amazon – in many states you will not have to pay taxes when you buy through Amazon.
 Amazon is often very competitive in price and in the past has offered mail-in rebates.
 I recommend using a credit card that will extend your warranty, such as American Express.

 Just google “Apple Announcements” for the latest rumors.